Bootstrap-based tests for the total time on test and the excess wealth orders: Introduction

 The rest of this paper is organised as follows.
 In Section~\ref{sect 2}, we introduce a class of test statistics that measure departures from the null hypothesis $\mathcal{H}_0^{ttt}$.
 In Section~\ref{consistency}, we establish the consistency properties of our class of tests.
 In Section~\ref{sect nbue}, we obtain tests for the NBUE null hypothesis using the relation between the TTT order and the NBUE class, while in Section~\ref{sect ew} we extend our approach to the excess wealth order.
-Finite sample properties of our tests are investigated by simulation studies in Section~\ref{sect sim}.
-All proofs are reported in the Appendix.
+Finite sample properties of our tests are investigated by simulation studies in Section~\ref{sect sim}. {Finally, Section~\ref{sect ex} illustrates the usefulness of the proposed tests through an application.} All proofs are reported in the Appendix.